wko27/blog/_daily/2019-05-18-Barcelona.md

 ---

 YESTERDAY:
+* met with the CTO of Reddit
+  * great guy, talks at my speed :D
+* fun fixing backend services with Alan
+* monitoring framework is live!
+* missed yoga class :(
+* bouldering
+* finished a v4
+* started packing

+TODAY:
 * slept in instead of yoga
 * morning guitar lesson
 * quick trip to CVS to pick up trip supplies